blowb/blowb-doc/install-essential-docker/openldap.rst

 Manage the LDAP Database with a GUI frontend
 --------------------------------------------

-To make managing the LDAP database easier, you probably want to use a GUI frontend, such as `JXplorer`_.
-You need the container's IP address and port number to connect to the slapd process.
+To make managing the LDAP database easier, we probably want to use a GUI frontend, such as `JXplorer`_.
+In order to connect to the slapd process, we need the container's IP address and port number.
 Use the following command to display the IP address of the OpenLDAP container:
 ::

    docker inspect --format '{{.NetworkSettings.IPAddress}}' openldap

 The default port number is 389.

-If you can access your server physically and you have a desktop environment installed on your server (such as GNOME), you can install a GUI front end, and connect to the ``slapd`` process through TCP/IP.
-If you are managing the server remotely, you can either (a) use a VNC server, or (b) use SSH tunneling.
-Here I will introduce the SSH tunneling method.
+If the server is physically accessible and it has a desktop environment installed (such as GNOME), we can install a GUI front end, and connect to the ``slapd`` process through TCP/IP.
+If the server is managed remotely, we can either (a) use a VNC server, or (b) use SSH tunneling.
+Here we will use the SSH tunneling method.

-First, install a GUI LDAP frontend locally.
+First, install a GUI LDAP frontend locally on the client side.
 Then, assuming you are managing the server on a POSIX compliant system (GNU/Linux, FreeBSD, Mac OS X, etc), use the following command to build a SSH tunnel:
 ::

-   ssh -L 12345:slapd_ip:389 username@yourserver.tld
+   ssh -L 12345:slapd_ip:389 username@server.tld

-where ``slapd_ip`` is the IP address of the OpenLDAP container, ``yourserver.tld`` is your server's address, ``username`` is the user name of your account on the server (Windows users may replace ``ssh`` with `plink`_).
-Launch your GUI frontend and connect to ``localhost:12345``, then you should be able to connect to the OpenLDAP server you've just set up.
+where ``slapd_ip`` is the IP address of the OpenLDAP container, ``server.tld`` is the server's address, ``username`` is the user name of the POSIX account on the server (Windows users may replace ``ssh`` with `plink`_).
+By launching the GUI front end and connect to ``localhost:12345``, we should be able to connect to the OpenLDAP server that we have just set up.

 .. _`JXplorer`: http://jxplorer.org/
 .. _`OpenLDAP`: http://www.openldap.org/